How to Make Getting an IV Less Painful

 However, for many patients, even the thought of getting an IV can bring about feelings of apprehension and discomfort.
 For children, getting an IV can be both intimidating and frightening.

-IV lines are used all over the world on a regular basis to draw blood and administer medications or medical treatments.These procedures are so common that they should be no-brainers – but sometimes, for reasons we’ll get into below, they result in pain or discomfort in patients.
+IV lines are used all over the world on a regular basis to draw blood and administer medications or medical treatments.
+These procedures are very common and one of the most frequent invasive procedures – but sometimes, for reasons we’ll get into below, they result in pain or discomfort in patients.

-IV tips and tricks for patients
+IV Tips and Tricks for Patients

 Whether you have a patient who is facing their first-ever IV insertion, or a patient who’s been told they have “tricky veins”, it’s important to put patients at ease and establish trust and comfort.

-Below are five simple strategies to help patients prepare their veins and mind for a planned IV insertion.
+Below are five simple strategies to help patients prepare their veins and mind for a planned IV insertion:

-1. Relax and distract
+1. Relax and Distract

-Tense muscles can hinder vein accessibility.
 The more relaxed a patient is the easier it will be to insert an IV.

 Patients can practice relaxation by: